Earn your M.A. in Mental Health Counseling from Marylhurst

 Marylhurst is committed to the financial literacy of our students and provides a supportive team of advisors to help you consider all financial opportunities available in pursuit of a higher education.
 Don’t overlook available scholarships and financing for graduate students.
 Request more information to learn about all funding opportunities.

 Did you receive your bachelor’s degree at Marylhurst?
-You’re eligible for our Alumni Scholarship, which means your first class is free (up to $2,600) and the $150 matriculation fee is waived.
+You’re eligible for our Alumni Scholarship of $2,500 toward your first graduate class at MU and the $150 matriculation fee is waived.

 Join us – the first Tuesday of every month for an open art studio hosted by Marylhurst Art Therapy Counseling faculty.